-commitment—from the modest to the magnificent—to the Capital Health Foundation through a planned gift in their will or estate plan.
+The Heritage Society honors donors who have made a commitment—from the modest to the magnificent—to Capital Health through a planned gift in their will or estate plan.
 In addition to the tax-advantages associated with planned giving, the Heritage Society offers special recognition through events and publications.
 Donors receive a certificate of membership and personal invitations to special events.

-A charitable gift annuity is a contract between you and Capital Health Foundation in which you make a gift of cash or other property such as appreciated securities to Capital Health Foundation and in return receive fixed payments for life.
+A charitable gift annuity is a contract between you and Capital Health in which you make a gift of cash or other property such as appreciated securities to Capital Health and in return receive fixed payments for life.
 Payments may be based on one or two annuitants.
 If you itemize deductions on your tax return, savings from the charitable deduction reduce the net cost of the gift.

 A Living Trust is a trust you establish to take effect during your lifetime.
-Terms of the trust can be changed at any time and may enable you to minimize estate taxes if Capital Health Foundation is the beneficiary of the trust remainder.
+Terms of the trust can be changed at any time and may enable you to minimize estate taxes if Capital Health is the beneficiary of the trust remainder.

 A donation of real property, either in full or with a retained life interest, offers many benefits.
 These include an immediate income tax deduction for the charitable value of the gift, and no capital gains tax.
 A gift of real estate may also allow you to live in your home and still receive a charitable deduction.

-By naming Capital Health Foundation as the remainder beneficiary of your retirement plan, you will avoid tax on "income in respect of a decedent" as well as estate tax on the plan.
+By naming Capital Health as the remainder beneficiary of your retirement plan, you will avoid tax on "income in respect of a decedent" as well as estate tax on the plan.
 A gift of your retirement plan preserves the plan's value and allows you to leave heirs less costly bequests.